RomainDereu/Romagnetics_FS-404/README.md

 * 1 Guitar pedal enclosure (fits inside a 1590B)
 * 1 Guitar pedal female barrel power connector
 Optional:
-* 1 ferrite bead to clean the outcoming signal.
+* 1 ferrite bead to clean the outgoing signal.
-* diode to prevent from potential back voltage
+* a diode to prevent potential back voltage

 # 02_Arduino Program
 Contains the Arduino sketch for the pedal.